oaqa/FlexNeuART/README.md

 is a substantially reworked [`knn4qa` package](legacy_docs/knn4qa.md).
 The overview can be found in our EMNLP OSS workshop paper:
 [Flexible retrieval with NMSLIB and FlexNeuART, 2020.
 Leonid Boytsov, Eric Nyberg](https://arxiv.org/abs/2010.14848).

-Please, note that this version is quite behind a rather stable branch `pypi2021` (unfortunately it is not fully documented and not merged into main), which has [a lot of extra goodies and models](https://github.com/oaqa/FlexNeuART/blob/pypi2021/flexneuart/models/README.md).
-Documentation is in progress, please, let us know if you would like to use our library to produce strong dense-sparse runs, achieve strong results in TREC or on leaderboards.
-We can guide you around some missing documentation.

 In Aug-Dec 2020, we used this framework to generate best traditional and/or neural runs in the [MSMARCO Document ranking task](https://microsoft.github.io/msmarco/#docranking).
 In fact, our best traditional (non-neural) run slightly outperformed a couple of neural submissions.